iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> The mental health survey popup appears to have broken the app for me.
+I cannot do anything except see the popup, so I cannot report my health any more.<br> :date: __2021-02-23 20:56:34__

 > Useless since its upgrade have tried to uninstal, reinstalling, forgotten password reset it refuses to work.
 I will remove it and not bother anymore.<br> :date: __2021-02-21 09:48:35__

 > Wouldn't let me register as I don't know my blood group.
 Totally useless<br> :date: __2021-02-20 14:13:52__